jet/propulsion/README.md

     1. `FeedSource`: Handles continual reading and checkpointing of events from a set of feeds ('tranches') of a 'source' that collectively represent a change data capture source for a given system (roughly analogous to how a CosmosDB Container presents a changefeed).
 A `readTranches` function is used to identify the Tranches (sub-feeds) on startup.
 The Feed Source then operates a logical reader thread per Tranche.
 Tranches represent content as an incrementally retrievable change feed consisting of batches of `FsCodec.ITimelineEvent` records.
 Each batch has an optional associated checkpointing callback that's triggered only when the Sink has handled all events within it.
     2. `Monitor.AwaitCompletion`: Enables efficient waiting for completion of reaction processing within an integration test.
     3. `PeriodicSource`: Handles regular crawling of an external datasource (such as a SQL database) where there is no way to save progress and then resume from that saved token (based on either the intrinsic properties of the data, or of the store itself).
 The source is expected to present its content as an `IAsyncEnumerable` of `FsCodec.StreamName * FsCodec.IEventData * context`.
 Checkpointing occurs only when all events have been deemed handled by the Sink.
+    4. `JsonSource`: Simple source that feeds items from a File containing JSON (such a file can be generated via `eqx query -o JSONFILE from cosmos` etc)
-    4. `SinglePassFeedSource`: Handles single pass loading of large datasets (such as a SQL database), completing when the full data has been ingested.
+    5. `SinglePassFeedSource`: Handles single pass loading of large datasets (such as a SQL database), completing when the full data has been ingested.
-    5. `Prometheus`: Exposes reading statistics to Prometheus (including metrics from `DynamoStore.DynamoStoreSource`, `EventStoreDb.EventStoreSource`, `MessageDb.MessageDbSource` and `SqlStreamStore.SqlStreamStoreSource`).
+    6. `Prometheus`: Exposes reading statistics to Prometheus (including metrics from `DynamoStore.DynamoStoreSource`, `EventStoreDb.EventStoreSource`, `MessageDb.MessageDbSource` and `SqlStreamStore.SqlStreamStoreSource`).
 (NOTE all other statistics relating to processing throughput and latency etc are exposed from the Scheduler component on the Sink side)

 - `Propulsion.MemoryStore` [![NuGet](https://img.shields.io/nuget/v/Propulsion.MemoryStore.svg)](https://www.nuget.org/packages/Propulsion.MemoryStore/).
 Provides bindings to `Equinox.MemoryStore`.
 [Depends](https://www.fuget.org/packages/Propulsion.MemoryStore) on `Equinox.MemoryStore` v `4.0.0`, `FsCodec.Box`, `Propulsion`